RWTH-OS/xhypervisor/README.md

 To use this library, you need

-* OS X Yosemite (10.10), or newer
+* macOS 10.10, or newer

-* A Intel processor with the VT-x feature or an Apple Silicon processor with virtualization support.
+* An Intel processor with the VT-x feature or an Apple Silicon processor with virtualization support.
 To verify this, run and expect the following in your Terminal:
   ```shell
   $ sysctl kern.hv_support